fribbels/Fribbels-Epic-7-Optimizer/README.md

 We also have an ongoing translation project to translate the optimizer into various languages.

-To run the code locally,
+To run the frontend code locally,

 1. Install requirements
   1. Install node.js: https://nodejs.org/